 2. ADP Run

-Verdict: Best for growing businesses (10-50 employees) that may need enterprise-grade HR, multi-state compliance, and a dedicated support representative.
+Verdict: Best for growing businesses (10-50 employees) that need enterprise-grade HR, multi-state compliance, and a dedicated support representative.

 3. Paychex

-Core payroll: Handles complex scenarios including multi-state employees, garnishments, and prevailing wage requirements.
+Core payroll handles complex scenarios including multi-state employees, garnishments, and prevailing wage requirements.
 Full tax compliance at federal, state, and local levels with penalty protection and automatic regulatory monitoring.
 Flexible pay structures, schedules, and deduction types.
 Strong industry-specific support for restaurants (tip pooling, shift differentials) and construction (prevailing wage, certified payroll reporting, union deductions).

 Verdict: Best for businesses that want full-service HR alongside payroll, companies with 50+ employees, and those in hospitality or construction needing industry-specific features.